auyer/rcpassos.me/posts/linux-kernel-build-environmenty/index.md

 We are looking for the kernel and initrd files, so we can copy them to the host and use them in the VM we are going to create.
 The file name will be different depending on the kernel version and architecture, but it will be similar to `vmlinuz-6.1.0-18-amd64` and `initrd.img-6.1.0-18-amd64`.

-> ⚠️ **Attention** Depending on the method used to expand the disk, your root partition might have a different name.
+> ⚠️ **Attention**: Depending on the method used to expand the disk, your root partition might have a different name.
 > In my case, the partition is named `/dev/sda1`, but I've seen it be renamed to `/dev/sda2` and `/dev/sda3` by the `virt-resize` method.
 > Use the `virt-filesystems` command to check the name of the root partition, and use it in the following commands.